 Human populations increasingly share a global commons of disease risk, among themselves and with domestic and wild animal species.
 The occurrence of cross-species viral epidemics can be substantially reduced by shifting to a more vegetarian diet and enforcing stricter laws that ban the slaughter and trade of wild and endangered species.

-It is within our power to make change in our communities by accelerating the transition to a plant-based food system.
-Our mayors and council, as community leaders, can play a significant part in this change.
-They may just need a nudge from some municipal residents and the PBCM is here to help with that.
+It is within our power to drive change in our communities by accelerating the transition to a plant-based food system.
+Our mayors and councils, as community leaders, can play a significant part in this shift.
+They may just need a nudge from some municipal residents and PBCM is here to help with that.

 References: